MicrosoftDocs/visualstudio-docs/docs/deployment/securing-clickonce-applications.md

  Additionally, ClickOnce uses certificates to verify the authenticity of the application's publisher, and to sign the application and deployment manifests to prove that the files have not been tampered with.
 Signing is an optional step, which makes it easier to change the application files after the manifests are generated.
 However, without signed manifests, it is difficult to ensure that the application installer is not tampered in man-in-the-middle security attacks.
 For this reason, we recommend that you sign your application and deployment manifests to help secure your applications.

 ## Zones
  Applications that are deployed using ClickOnce technology are restricted to a set of permissions and actions that are defined by the security zone.
-Security zones are defined in Internet Explorer, and are based on the location of the application.
+Security zones are defined in the browser, and are based on the location of the application.
 The following table lists the default permissions based on the deployment location:

 |Deployment Location|Security Zone|
 |-------------------------|-------------------|